g-orgo/bot-messagecatcher/README.md

 ### 2.1 Authentication

 Look, i'll be real.
-This oAuth2 leaves me mad several times, i didn't get that for a __long__ period on this development and i think i can't say i'm secure enough to _teach_ this.
+This oAuth2 leaves me mad several times.
+I didn't get that for a __long__ period on this development and i think i can't say i'm secure enough to _teach_ this.
 But i'll try my best.

 First you set the [scopes](https://developer.spotify.com/documentation/general/guides/scopes/) you want to handle.
 If you're not familiar to it, this is like your acess control wristbands in digital world.